Erik Christensen: Playing career

 Christensen was claimed off waivers by the New York Rangers on December 2, 2009.

-Christensen has been valuable in shootouts his entire career.
-As of the end of the 2009-2010 season, he had scored 23 goals in 43 attempts for a 53.5% success rate.

 During a game against the New Jersey Devils on December 27, 2010, Christensen sustained an injury to his right knee ligament requiring him to miss four to six weeks.

 On February 3, 2012, Christensen was traded by the Rangers, along with a conditional 7th round draft pick in 2013, to the Minnesota Wild for center Casey Wellman.
-The Wild received the conditional pick after Christensen was not re-signed by the team following the 2011-2012 season.
+The Wild received the conditional pick after Christensen was not re-signed by the team following the 2011–2012 season.

 On June 5, 2012, Christensen signed a two-year agreement with Czech-based HC Lev Praha, of the Kontinental Hockey League.
 In the midst of his final year under contract with Lev, Christensen secured a mid-season transfer to the Swedish Hockey League, with HV71, on October 22, 2013.
 In his fourth and final season with HV71 in the 2016–17 season, Christensen contributed with 21 points in 45 games and notched a further 5 points in 16 post-season games to help HV71 capture their 5th Le Mat Trophy.
 A week after claiming the Championship, Christensen was not tendered a new contract with HV71 and became a free agent.
 He opted to end his 13-year professional career and return home to Edmonton.

+Christensen was an extremely valuable shootout specialist over his NHL career.
+He finished with 29 shootout goals on 55 attempts for a 52.7% shooting percentage.
+As of April 2026, he is 29th all-time in the NHL in shootout goals but 2nd all-time in shootout shooting percentage amongst skaters with 50 or more shootout shots, behind only Artemi Panarin.